mrbenbot/wimblepong/README.md

 # Testing

 - should announce tie break as an event
-- should announce winning the tiebreak
+- should take input from a mouse?
+- full screen button should not show in full screen mode